Marpond/Second-semester-exam-topics/SCO/Security and permissions.md

 ```

 ## ROLES
-When several users need to perform similar activities in a particular database (and there is no corresponding Windows group), we can add a database role, which specifies a group of database users that can access the same objects of the database.
+When several users need to perform similar activities in a database, we can add a database role, which specifies a group of database users that can access the same objects of the database.

-Members of a database role can be any of the following:
+Members of a database role can be:
 - Windows groups and user accounts
 - Logins
 - Other roles

-The security architecture in the Database Engine includes several “system” roles that
+The security architecture in the Database Engine includes several “system” roles that have special implicit permissions:

-have special implicit permissions.
-There are two types of predefined roles (in addition
-to user-defined roles):
+**Fixed server roles**
+Defined at the server level and exist outside of databases.
+- sysadmin
+- dbcreator

+**Fixed database roles**
+Defined at the database level and therefore exist in each database.
-- Fixed server roles
+- db_owner
-- Fixed database roles
+- db_ddladmin

-Beside these two, the following sections also describe the following types of roles:
+Beside these two, there are also:

-- Application roles
-- User-defined server roles
-- User-defined database roles
+1. **Application roles**
+ Allows application to take responsibility of authenticating instead of the database system.

+2. **User-defined server roles**
+3. **User-defined database roles**

 ## The “sa” login account
 System administrator is a special login provided for backward compatibility.
 By default, it is assigned to the sysadmin fixed server role and cannot be changed.
 The sa login is the login to which was granted all possible permissions for system administration tasks.